denten/denten.github.io/_posts/2016-02-17-free-library-congress.md

 largest scientific publishers, has filed a complaint against Sci Hub in New York Southern District Court.[^court] Of course Google also continually finds itself at odds with intellectual property holders.
-The very logic of collecting and organizing human knowledge fundamentally is a public works project at odds with the idea of private intellectual property.
+The very logic of collecting and organizing human knowledge is, fundamentally, a public works project at odds with the idea of private intellectual property.

 Addressing the judge directly in her defense, Elbakyan appeals to universal